kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 }
 ```

 We first create the transaction object, giving where the transaction is going in the `to` field. `value` denotes how much ether, default in the units Wei, is being sent to the address mentioned.
-We use the parseEther util provided by ethers to easily convert from Ether to Wei.
+We use the `parseEther` util provided by Ethers.js to easily convert from Ether to Wei.
 After creating the transaction object, we use our wallet we created before to send the transaction.
 In this implementation, the console logs the transaction receipt.

-Signing a message in a transaction is very useful for a number of reasons.
+Signing a message in a transaction is useful for a number of reasons.
 A signed message can be used to verify that the owner is the address provided, and this allows smart contracts and other entities to verify the truth in a trustless system.
-To sign a message using Ethers, you use the signMessage function on your message.
+To sign a message using Ethers, you use the `signMessage` function on your message.

 ```
 wallet.signMessage(message);